mborgerson/wiki-export/wiki/Hardware_Revisions.md

 The serial number looks like this:

-LNNNNNN TWWFF
+LNNNNNN YWWFF

-L is the production line NNNNNN is the number produced that week Y is the last digit of the production year WW is the number of the week FF is the factory code
+-   L is the production line
+-   NNNNNN is the number produced that week
+-   Y is the last digit of the production year
+-   WW is the number of the week
+-   FF is the factory code

 Note, this table contradicts the previous table.